 Zero trust assumes any user or system that accesses the network, services, applications, data, or systems starts with zero trust.
 To gain authorized access, trust must be earned by the prospective user through verification.
 For example, verification can require two-factor authentication.
 In this instance, a user provides a password but then must take an additional step by using an authentication application.

 When new devices are introduced on the network—and before they obtain access to any resources—they must first identify and verify themselves based on various security controls.
 The more sensitive the resources to be accessed, the more security controls they must satisfy.

 Cybersecurity should always begin with zero trust, ensuring that only authorized access is permitted.
 After verification of identity is established, users can be classified according to the access they need to perform their jobs.
 Least privilege can then be enforced through policies granting specific access.

-What is the difference between least privilege versus need to know?
+What's the difference between least privilege and need to know?

 The term “need to know” refers to a business justification or reason for a group of individuals to access systems for a specific purpose.
 This is tied to a recognizable business outcome and can be vetted by the system owner, the requestor's management, project leadership, or another source of authority.

 While” need to know” indicates the user has a legitimate reason to access something, least privilege is the enforcement method that limits access to that something, and what the user can do with that something.

 For example, if a user is recognized as having a legitimate business need to access ('need to know') customer data, a least privilege policy will determine what KIND of access that user should get to customer data.
 Should it be read-only?
 Give the ability to update or delete customer data?